Planning for the future

 2018-2022 DSF Strategic Plan

 Much has changed in the field of Dravet syndrome since the inception of DSF in 2009.
 The purpose of this 5-year strategic plan is to articulate the long‐range direction and priorities for DSF.
 The content for our strategic plan was derived by examining the Dravet syndrome landscape.
-We listened to a broad range of of input from key stakeholders within our community regarding current community priorities, emerging needs, and organizational strengths and vulnerabilities.
+We listened to a broad range of input from key stakeholders within our community regarding current community priorities, emerging needs, and organizational strengths and vulnerabilities.

 The objectives and strategies described in this plan have been reviewed and approved by our board of directors, scientific advisory board, and medical advisory board.
 These strategies will guide DSF’s efforts and investments over the next five years, and will balance our current and future needs.